The-AI-Alliance/open-trusted-data-initiative/docs/catalog/index.markdown

 ## More About the Licenses

 More details of our analysis of the licenses can be found in the GitHub repo's [`license-notes.md`](https://github.com/The-AI-Alliance/open-trusted-data-initiative/blob/main/static-catalog/license-notes.md){:target="repo"}.
 Here we provide a few more of the interesting details.
 The [ScanCode LicenseDB](https://scancode-licensedb.aboutcode.org/) project classifies licenses into one of six categories.
-The 109K &ldquo;good&rdquo; datasets are categorized as follows:
+The 109K &ldquo;good&rdquo; datasets are categorized as shown in Table 1:

+<a name="table-1"></a>

 | Category         | Count |
 | :--------------- | ----: |